-For father's day, we would like to bring you a short post about St. Joseph as this is one of the most crucial saints not only in Catholic tradition, but also in the history of the church and of the life of Christ.
+For Christmas, during this year of COVID-19, we would like to bring you a short post about St. Joseph as this is one of the most crucial saints not only in Catholic tradition, but also in the history of the church and of the life of Christ.
 Of course, Joseph is the husband of the Blessed Virgin Mary and the father of Jesus Christ so his role in that sense is important, but we should understand the background that he has in order to fully grasp how he fits into the lineage that led to our Savior.

 The obvious background of Joseph is that he was a hardworking carpenter and not a wealthy or influential man.
 He offered a sacrifice at one point in the scripture of a pair of pigeons or similar birds, depending on the translation that you are reading.
 This type of sacrifice was typical for those who could not afford to buy a lamb for the sacrifice.
 We also know that he was a carpenter in several places of scripture, including references to Christ as a carpenter’s son.
 The fact that Christ himself was a carpenter is also indicative of the fact that he was raised by one and therefore groomed for that work.

 Although Joseph was a man of low station and humble livelihood, he did come from a royal lineage which is how his participation in Christ’s life is in line with the prophecies of the Old Testament.
 There is some disagreement about some of the minor details in the lineage of Joseph, but his direct connection to King David is of no dispute.
 This makes sense because David was also of humble beginnings but he was also made to be the greatest king of Israel.
 This is in keeping with the prophetic notions of Christ being the son of God, which implies a level of compassion and service that embodies the character of God.
 However, it also represents the other side of the prophecies of Christ that discuss a King of Kings being born as the Messiah.